scrapy/scrapy/docs/topics/selectors.rst

 .. _topics-css-selectors-ref:

-CSS Selector objects
+CSSSelector objects
 --------------------

 .. class:: CSSSelectorMixin(object)

-   A :class:`CSSSelectorMixin` object is a wrapper over either XmlXPathSelector or HtmlXPathSelector to select element nodes using CSS Selectors syntax.
+   A :class:`CSSSelectorMixin` object is a wrapper over either XmlXPathSelector or HtmlXPathSelector to select element nodes using CSS selectors syntax.
 As a mixin, it is not meant to be used on its own, but as a secondary parent class.
 See :class:`XmlCSSSelector` and :class:`HtmlCSSSelector` for implementations.

    .. method:: select(css)

-       Apply the given CSS selector relative to this CSSSelector and return a list of :class:`CSSSelector` objects (ie. a :class:`CSSSelectorList`) with the result.
+       Apply the given CSS selector relative to this CSSSelectorMixin and return a list of :class:`CSSSelectorMixin` objects (ie. a :class:`CSSSelectorList`) with the result.

        ``css`` is a string containing the CSS selector to apply.

    .. method:: xpath(xpath)

-       Apply the given XPath relative to this CSSSelector and return a list of :class:`CSSSelector` objects (ie. a :class:`CSSSelectorList`) with the result.
+       Apply the given XPath relative to this CSSSelectorMixin and return a list of :class:`CSSSelectorMixin` objects (ie. a :class:`CSSSelectorList`)
+       with the result.

        ``xpath`` is a string containing the XPath to apply.

    .. method:: get(attr)

-       Get the attribute relative to this CSSSelector and return a list of :class:`CSSSelector` objects (ie. a :class:`CSSSelectorList`) with the result (usually with one element only).
+       Get the attribute relative to this CSSSelectorMixin and return a list of :class:`CSSSelectorMixin` objects (ie. a :class:`CSSSelectorList`)
+       with the result (usually with one element only).

        ``attr`` is a string containing the attribute name to get.

    .. method:: text(all=False)

-       Get the children text nodes relative to this CSSSelector or, if ``all`` is True, a string node concatenating all of the descendant text nodes relative to this CSSSelector, and return a list of :class:`CSSSelector` objects (ie. a :class:`CSSSelectorList`) with the result.
+       Get the children text nodes relative to this CSSSelectorMixin or, if ``all`` is True, a string node concatenating all of the descendant text nodes relative to this CSSSelectorMixin, and return a list of :class:`CSSSelectorMixin` objects (ie. a :class:`CSSSelectorList`) with
+       the result.

        ``all`` is a boolean to either select children text nodes (False) or select a string node concatenating all of the descendant text nodes.